-We’re aiming for early access in Fall 2015, exclusively for Founders, followed by a closed Beta which is also exclusive for Founders.
+Founder’s Access will be launching in Summer 2015, exclusively for Founders, followed by a closed Beta which is also exclusive for Founders.
 This is to emphasize our dedication and intent of involving the Founders in the development process as well funding the war effort.

 We will launch Eternal Crusade in 2016.

 Who can play during Founder’s Access?

 All fans who own a Founder’s pack (Warrior, Sergeant, Captain, Dawn of the Imperium or Xenos packs) will be able to play during Founders Access.